Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Related Work

-Density-based methods model the distribution of normal data in the feature space and assign anomaly scores based on deviations from this distribution.
-A commonly used approach is the Gaussian Density Estimator (GDE), where the feature distribution is approximated using a multivariate Gaussian model.
-The Mahalanobis distance~\cite{demaesschalck2000mahalanobis} is widely employed as an anomaly score, as it accounts for both the mean and covariance structure of the data.
+Within the two-stage SSL paradigm, anomaly scores are most commonly obtained by modelling the distribution of normal embeddings in feature space and measuring deviations from this distribution, once the pretext head has been discarded~\cite{CAI2025103500}.
+The Gaussian density estimator (GDE) with Mahalanobis distance scoring~\cite{demaesschalck2000mahalanobis} is the most widely used scoring rule in this context, as it accounts for both the mean and the covariance structure of the normal feature distribution.
+When applied to representations learned through self-supervised pretext tasks, GDE-based scoring has been shown to be effective across a range of medical imaging benchmarks~\cite{li2021cutpaste, sato2023anatomy, CAI2025103500}.

-Several works have demonstrated the effectiveness of Mahalanobis-based scoring for out-of-distribution and anomaly detection tasks.
-However, these methods typically assume that the feature space is well-structured and do not explicitly address the geometric properties of the data manifold.